SgfdDttt/sara/README.md

-# sara
+# Statutory Reasoning Assessment: dataset and code
-Statutory Reasoning Assessment: dataset and code
+The statutes are located under `statutes/source/` and the cases under `cases/`.
+This dataset is described in **pointer to paper**.

-# installing
+# Installing
-TODO
+Install the required Python packages with `pip install -r requirements.txt`.
+To run the Prolog program, you need SWI-Prolog version 7.2.3 for amd64.

-# running the Prolog program
+# Running the Prolog program

 ## Prolog program
 Run `prolog statutes/prolog/init.pl`.
 This will load into memory the entirety of the Prolog version of the statutes, and open an interactive Prolog shell.
 From there, you can enter facts and call predicates.